arinbasu/2021-05-covid-india/README.md

 ## Paper on vulnerability
-[Prioritization of COVID-19 Response by Vulnerability Mapping at State and District level in India an evidence based approach for policy planners and program managers]('COVID-19 Vulnerability Abstract.pdf')
+[Prioritization of COVID-19 Response by Vulnerability Mapping at State and District level in India an evidence based approach for policy planners and program managers](https://github.com/arinbasu/2021-05-covid-india/blob/b77e2872291b5906cbbd308649e58aae079897cc/COVID-19%20Vulnerability%20Abstract.pdf)